wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_containers.md

-# Run WSO2 Micro Integrator on Docker
+# Running WSO2 Micro Integrator on Containers

 To run your Micro Integrator solutions on Docker or Kubernetes, you need to first create an **immutable** docker image with the required synapse